alexferrer/xplane_thermals/README.md

 Real clouds at cloudbase on top of thermals!
 (Thx to forums.x-plane.org @troopie for pointing me on the right direction!)

 Menu options to :
-Set the debug level 1 to 6 dumps info to XPPython3Log.txt Configure the glider lift/roll response against a static lift while on the config menu
+Set the debug level 1 to 6 dumps info to XPPython3Log.txt (for devs & debug only) Configure the glider lift/roll/pitch response when on thermals and a 1 m/s calibrate mode for easier setup of your glider